 Division of Public Health s.
 252.04 Wis.
-Statutes, P-44021 (Rev. 07/11)
+Statutes, P-44021 (Rev. 07/18)

-Pre K (2 yrs through 4 yrs) 4 DTP/DTaP/DT 2 3 Polio 3 Нер В 1 MMR5 1 Var 6 Grades K through 4 4 DTP/DTaP/DT/Td 1 4 Polio 4 3 Нер В 2 MMR 5 2 Var 6 Grades 5 4 DTP/DTaP/DT/Td 2 4 Polio 4 3 Нер В 2 MMR 5 1 Var 6 Grades 6 through 10 4 DTP/DTaP/DT/Td 2 1 Tdap 3 4 Polio 4 3 Нер В 2 MMR 5 2 Var 6 Grades 11 4 DTP/DTaP/DT/Td 2 1 Tdap 3 4 Polio 4 3 Нер В 2 MMR5 1 Var 6 Grade 12 4 DTP/DTaP/DT/Td 2 1 Tdap 3 4 Polio 4 3 Нер В 2 MMR 5 2 Var 6
+Pre K (2 yrs through 4 yrs) 4 DTP/DTaP/DT 2 3 Polio 3 Hep B 6 1 MMR 7 1 Var 8 Grades K through 5 4 DTP/DTaP/DT/Td 1 4 Polio 5 3 Hep B 6 2 MMR 7 2 Var 8 Grades 6 through 12 4 DTP/DTaP/DT/Td 2 1 Tdap 3 4 Polio 5 3 Hep B 6 2 MMR 7 2 Var 6

-- 1. DTP/DTaP/DT vaccine for children entering Kindergarten: Your child must have received one dose after the 4th birthday (either the 3rd, 4th, or 5th dose) to be compliant.
-(Note: A dose four days or less before the 4th birthday is also acceptable). - 2.
-DTP/DTaP/DT/Td vaccine for students entering Pre K and grades 1 through 12: Four doses are required.
-However, if your child received the 3rd dose after the 4th birthday, further doses are not required.
-(Note: A dose four days or less before the 4th birthday is also acceptable). - 3.
-Tdap means adolescent tetanus, diphtheria and acellular pertussis vaccine.
-If your child received a dose of a tetanus-containing vaccine, such as Td, within 5 years of entering the grade in which Tdap is required, your child is compliant and a dose of Tdap vaccine is not required. - 4.
+- 1. Children 5 years of age or older who are enrolled in a Pre-K class should be assessed using the immunization requirements for Kindergarten through Grade 5, which would normally correspond to the individual's age. - 2.
+D = diphtheria, T = tetanus, P = pertussis vaccine.
+DTaP/DTP/DT/Td vaccine for all students Pre-K through 12: Four doses are required.
+However, if a student received the 3rd dose after the 4th birthday, further doses are not required.
+Note: A dose four days or less before the 4th birthday is also acceptable. - 3.
+DTaP/DTP/DT vaccine for children entering Kindergarten: Each student must have received one dose after the 4th birthday (either the 3rd, 4th, or 5th dose) to be compliant.
+Note: a dose four days or less before the 4th birthday is also acceptable. - 4.
+Tdap is an adolescent tetanus, diphtheria, and acellular pertussis combination vaccine.
+If a student received a dose of a tetanus-containing vaccine, such as Td, within five years before entering the grade in which Tdap is required, the student is compliant and a dose of Tdap vaccine is not required. - 5.
 Polio vaccine for students entering grades Kindergarten through 12: Four doses are required.
-However, if your child received the 3rd dose after the 4th birthday, further doses are not required.
-(Note: A dose four days or less before the 4th birthday is also acceptable). - 5.
-The first dose of MMR vaccine must have been received on or after the first birthday (Note: a dose 4 days or less before the 1st birthday is also acceptable). - 6.
-Var means Varicella (chickenpox) vaccine.
-A history of chickenpox disease is also acceptable.
+However, if a student received the 3rd dose after the 4th birthday, further doses are not required.
+Note: a dose four days or less before the 4th birthday is also acceptable. - 6.
+Laboratory evidence of immunity to hepatitis B is also acceptable. - 7.
+MMR is a measles, mumps, and rubella vaccine.
+The first dose of MMR vaccine must have been received on or after the 1st birthday.
+Laboratory evidence of immunity to all three diseases (measles and mumps and rubella) is also acceptable.
+Note: A dose four days or

+- less before the 1st birthday is also acceptable. - 8.
+Varicella vaccine is chickenpox vaccine.
+A history of chickenpox disease or laboratory evidence of immunity to varicella is also acceptable.